Getting Started with Haskell

 - pronk - a HTTP load testing tool, like ab or httperf, only more modern and simpler to deal with

-For packages like pronk that aren't currently in Hackage, a cabal-dev installation will look more like this:
+For packages like pronk that aren’t currently in Hackage, a sandbox installation will look more like this:

 Configure GHCi

-ghci is the GHC interactive interpreter (REPL, similar to typing python or irb in a shell).
+in a shell).
 For real documentation, see the GHC Users Guide (Chapter 2.
-Using GHCi) .
-You'll be spending a lot of time there playing with your code, you probably want to set up a shorter prompt.
+Using GHCi).
+You’ll be spending a lot of time there playing with your code, you probably want to set up a shorter prompt.
 It starts off looking like this:

 Prelude>